RenXuDong666/LPCNet/README.md

 1. Generate training data:
    ```
-   ./dump_data -train input.s16 features.f32 data.u8
+   execute the script: prepare_data.sh

    ```
-   where the first file contains 16 kHz 16-bit raw PCM audio (no header) and the other files are output files.
+   #where the first file contains 16 kHz 16-bit raw PCM audio (no header) and the other files are output files.
 This program makes several passes over the data with different filters to generate a large amount of training data.

 1. Now that you have your files, train with:
    ```
+   script:train.py
    ./src/train_lpcnet.py features.f32 data.u8
    ```
    and it will generate an lpcnet*.h5 file for each iteration.
 If it stops with a